The Voice (American TV series) season 21: Mega mentor

 Ed Sheeran serves as the mega mentor for this season during the Knockouts.
-He was previously a Battle advisor for Team Christina in season five.
+He was previously a Battle advisor for Team Christina in season 5.

 Teams

 Blind auditions

 The blind auditions began airing on September 20, 2021.
 In each audition, an artist sings their piece in front of the coaches whose chairs are facing the audience.
 If a coach is interested to work with the artist, they will press their button to face the artist.
 If a singular coach presses the button, the artist automatically becomes part of their team.
 If multiple coaches turn, they will compete for the artist, who will decide which team they will join.
 Each coach has one "block" to prevent another coach from getting an artist, with only one block permitted to be used per blind audition.
 Each coach ends up with 12 artists by the end of the blind auditions, creating a total of 48 artists advancing to the battles.

 The coaches performed a mash-up of "Hold On, I'm Comin'" (John Legend & Blake Shelton) and "Respect" (Kelly Clarkson & Ariana Grande) at the start of the show.

+This is the first instance that a debuting coach (Ariana Grande) does not have any four-chair turns on their team, as Shakira, Usher, Gwen Stefani, Pharrell Williams, Miley Cyrus, Alicia Keys, Jennifer Hudson, Kelly Clarkson, John Legend, and Nick Jonas have at least one four-chair turners on their teams on their respective debut season.

+Episode 1 (Sept.
+20)

+Among the contestants in this episode was Katherine Ann Mohler, who previously competed on the eleventh season of America's Got Talent as part of the vocal group OneVoice, until their elimination in the Judge Cuts.

+Episode 2 (Sept.
+21)

+Among the contestants in this episode was Hailey Green, who previously auditioned unsuccessfully in season 19.

+Episode 3 (Sept.
+27)

+Among this episode's auditionees were Jeremy Rosado and Raquel Trinidad, who previously competed on the eleventh and seventeenth seasons of American Idol, respectively, Carson Peters, who previously appeared on season 1 of Little Big Shots, and Samara Brown, the sister of The Voice season 3 contestant Amanda Brown.

+Episode 4 (Sept.
+28)

+Episode 5 (Oct.
+4)

+Among this episode's auditionees was Austin Percario, who previously competed on the thirteenth season of American Idol.